To support its activities and strengthen its connection to its member regions, TAFISA recognises the following as official regional bodies.

 For more information, see www.tafisa.org/europe.

 The Asiania Sport for All Association (ASFAA) was formally established in 1991 and is dedicated to the promotion of the Sport for All movement in the Asian and Oceania Region.
 As an officially recognised regional body of TAFISA, ASFAA supports and promotes TAFISA activities in the region, as well as implementing its own activities.
-TAFISA welcomes organizations in the region to be members of, and benefit from, both TAFISA and ASFAA.
+TAFISA welcomes organisations in the region to be members of, and benefit from, both TAFISA and ASFAA.

 For more information, please see www.asfaa.org.